-Similar to an SEO site audit, the goal of a social media audit is to identify the current standing of the client’s social presence, including what’s working and what needs improvement.
+Similar to an SEO site audit, the goal of a social media audit is to identify the current standing of your client's social presence, including what’s working and what needs improvement.

-For agencies, a comprehensive social media audit not only demonstrates your expertise but also helps prioritize key marketing tasks, goals, and metrics to measure success for the client relationship.
-In turn, this prioritization of social media marketing and client communication can ultimately help retain clients longer.
+For agencies, a comprehensive social media audit not only demonstrates your expertise but also helps prioritize key social media metrics to measure, marketing tasks, goals, and the success of the client relationship.
+This prioritization of social media marketing and client communication ultimately helps retain clients.

 Let's get started.

 A social media audit is a systematic process of analyzing a company’s current social media presence.
 But more importantly, what does it mean for your clients?

 We’ve gathered some of the top questions most businesses and social media experts had when they wanted to know what an audit should look like.